 From a small Washington state farm to farms in Utah, France, the Middle East, and Ecuador, and they have offices in Australia, Europe, Canada, Japan, and Singapore.
 Young Living now sells in over 100 countries.

-In fact, they just opened up their newest farm in British Columbia where they grow black spruce trees for various oils, called the “Northern Lights Farm”, for public visitation.
+They also have a farm in British Columbia where they grow black spruce trees for various oils, called the “Northern Lights Farm,” for public visitation.

 They’ve also been doing some pretty rapid expansion of their executive team.